Vibrelli 2L Hydration Backpack Review

 Our Analysis and Test Results

 As the most affordable hydration pack we reviewed, the Vibrelli has a lot going for it with a simple bladder and bite valve, ample reflective markings, and ample storage.
 We were disappointed that the lower chest strap strikes directly over the diaphragm, significantly impacting breathing while running.
 Because of this and the lack of accessible storage pockets, this pack didn't score well.
-That doesn't mean it isn't a good entry-level hydration pack, though — for the price it is a great fit for biking, hiking, and staying hydrated.
+That doesn't mean it isn't a good entry-level hydration pack, though — for the price, it is a great fit for staying hydrated while hiking or biking.

-There are some features of the Vibrelli that make it a comfortable option.
+There are some qualities of the Vibrelli that make it a comfortable option.
 To highlight the pros, the mesh material along the shoulder straps is stretchy and comfortable and, paired with the cargo design, it carries liquid and gear well.
+While many hydration packs slim down the thickness of the shoulder straps to create a vest-like feel, this pack has thicker shoulder straps to accommodate more weight in the main storage on the back.
 The sternum strap and the hydration hose management is effective and not bothersome.

-The lower chest strap, (or is it a waist strap?), strikes directly across the diaphragm, making it difficult to get a comfortable, secure fit without seriously impacting the ability to breathe while moving.
-This limiting factor makes the vest unacceptable for running, where the pack is more subject to jostling.
-We found it best for lower intensity activities such as biking and hiking, keeping the lower strap looser.
+The lower chest strap (or is it a waist strap?) strikes directly across the diaphragm, making it difficult to get a comfortable, secure fit without seriously impacting the ability to breathe while moving.
+This limiting factor makes the vest unacceptable for running, an activity prone to jostling.
+We often use the word suspension to talk about bounce and designs to remedy it.
+It's fair to say that this pack has no suspension.
+We found it best for lower intensity activities such as biking and hiking, and we made sure to keep the lower strap looser.

 The Vibrelli has a few great features we look for in hydration packs, including effective reflective banding, easy-access external storage, an emergency whistle, and great hydration hose management.
 While there isn't a designated pole carry, collapsable poles can store and cinch tight in the external pocket.